Chris Conley (American football): Professional career

+Pre-draft

 On January 17, 2015, Conley caught two passes for 45 yards in the NFLPA Collegiate Bowl in Carson, California and was a part of Mike Martz's National team that defeated the American team 17–0.
 Conley was one of 47 collegiate wide receivers to attend the NFL Scouting Combine in Indianapolis, Indiana.
 He had an impressive performance and tied for third among wide receivers in the 40-yard dash and finished fourth among them in the bench press.
 His broad jump was best among his position group with the second closest being Auburn's Sammie Coates (10'9").
 On March 18, 2015, he attended Georgia's pro day, along with Todd Gurley, Amarlo Herrera, Damian Swann, Ramik Wilson, and 13 other prospects.
-Team representatives and scouts from 25 NFL teams attended, that included Tennessee Titans' head coach Ken Whisenhunt, as Conley opted to stand on his combine numbers and only perform positional drills.
+Team representatives and scouts from 25 NFL teams attended, that included Tennessee Titans head coach Ken Whisenhunt, as Conley opted to stand on his combine numbers and only perform positional drills.
 Throughout the draft process, he met with a few teams for private workouts and meetings, including the Philadelphia Eagles, Dallas Cowboys, and Cleveland Browns.
 At the conclusion of the pre-draft process, Conley was projected to be a third round pick by NFL draft experts and scouts.
 He was ranked as the 13th best wide receiver in the draft by NFLDraftScout.com.
+He holds the NFL Combine record for the highest vertical leap of 45 inches.

 Kansas City Chiefs (first stint)

+2015

-The Kansas City Chiefs selected Conley in the third round (76th overall) of the 2015 NFL Draft.
+The Kansas City Chiefs selected Conley in the third round (76th overall) of the 2015 NFL draft.
 He was the 12th wide receiver selected in 2015.

-2015

-On May 14, 2015, the Kansas City Chiefs signed Conley to a four-year, $3.12 million contract that includes a signing bonus of $712,434.
+On May 14, 2015, the Chiefs signed Conley to a four-year, $3.12 million contract that includes a signing bonus of $712,434.

 Throughout his first training camp, Conley competed against De'Anthony Thomas, Jason Avant, Frankie Hammond, and Albert Wilson for the No. 2 wide receiver role.
 Conley suffered an injury during training camp after having a strong start in OTA's.
 Head coach Andy Reid named Conley the fifth wide receiver on the depth chart, behind Jeremy Maclin, Albert Wilson, Jason Avant, and De'Anthony Thomas.